nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

+### Overview

+The basic idea of what happens when a user types a command:
+1. The LogicManager executes method is called and takes in the user's input.
+2. The user's input is then parsed by `AddressBookParser`, which then creates the respective `XYZCommandParser`.
+3. `XYZCommandParser` parses the additional arguments provided by the user and creates and `XYZCommand`.
+4. `XYZCommand` then communicates with ModelManager to execute and returns a `CommandResult` which is displayed to the user.

+The flow of how a `Command` is executed is illustrated with the `Schedule` Command below.
+### Schedule Command

+#### Implementation Overview

+Upon entering the `Schedule Command`

 ### Gather Emails Feature

 The **Gather Emails** feature in our software system is a critical functionality designed to efficiently collect email addresses.
 This feature is facilitated through the `GatherCommand` class, which plays a central role in the process.